CamSteph/GD-Ticketing-System/README.md

 ## CREDITS

-Created by: Cameron R. Stephenson\n
+Created by: Cameron R. Stephenson

 Inspired by: Sucuri Team :)